om-network/components/README.md

 - Maintainers look to confirm that the component work.

 ### Other ways you can contribute
 - Review pull requests.
-Give thumb ups
+Give thumb up :thumbsup: to the pull requests.
 - Fix bugs associated with a component
 - Report bugs associated with our site (om.network)
-- Make donations to our expenses (https://opencollective.com/om-network)
+- Make donations to our efforts (https://opencollective.com/om-network).